BlueHorn07/bluehorn07.github.io/_posts/mathematics/probability-and-statistics/probability/2021-02-28-probability-of-an-event.md

 P(B \mid A) = P(B) \quad \mbox{or} \quad P(A \mid B) = P(A)
 $$

-assuming the existences of the conditional probabilites.
+assuming the existences of the conditional probabilities.

 Otherwise, $A$ and $B$ are **dependent**.

-> If two events $A$ and $B$ are independent, then the occrurence of  $B$ had no impact on the odds of occurence of $A$.
+> If two events $A$ and $B$ are independent, then the occrurence of  $B$ had no impact on the odds of occurrence of $A$.

 <hr/>